Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

          using Microsoft.Identity.Web;
       ```

     - in the `ConfigureServices` method, the following lines:

      ```CSharp
       services.AddAuthentication(AzureADDefaults.AuthenticationScheme)
               .AddAzureAD(options => Configuration.Bind("AzureAd", options));
      ```

     - have been replaced by these lines:
-   -

      ```CSharp
        services.AddMicrosoftWebAppAuthentication(Configuration)
-              .AddMicrosoftWebAppCallsWebApi(Configuration, new string[] { "User.Read", "Directory.Read.All" })
+              .AddMicrosoftWebAppCallsWebApi(Configuration, new string[] { "User.Read", "GroupMember.Read.All" })
               .AddInMemoryTokenCaches();

       services.AddMSGraphService(Configuration);    // Adds the IMSGraphService as an available service for this app.